Canonical syzygies of smooth curves on toric surfaces: Introduction

-The main result of this article is the following constancy statement, whose proof is given in Section~\ref{section_constancyresults}.
-We use $\partial \Delta^{(1)}$ to denote the boundary of $\Delta^{(1)}$. \begin{theorem} Let $\Delta \subseteq \RR^2$ be a lattice polygon such that $\Delta^{(1)}$ is two-dimensional and $g := | \Delta^{(1)} \cap \ZZ^2| \geq 4$.
-Let $f \in k[x^{\pm 1}, y^{\pm 1}]$ be supported on $\Delta$ and assume that the corresponding hyperplane section $C_f$ of the toric surface $X_\Delta$ is smooth and irreducible.
-Let $C$ be the canonical model of $C_f$, and for $\ell = 1, \ldots, g-3$ let $a_\ell$ resp.\ $b_\ell, c_\ell$ denote the graded Betti numbers of $C$ resp.\ $X_{\Delta^{(1)}}$ as in~\eqref{curvebetti} resp.~\eqref{toricbetti}.
-If \begin{itemize} \item the toric surface $X_{\Delta^{(1)}}$ associated with $\Delta^{(1)}$ is Gorenstein weak Fano, or \item $ | \partial \Delta^{(1)} \cap \ZZ^2| \geq g/2 +1$, \end{itemize} then for all $\ell$ we have $a_\ell = b_\ell + c_\ell$.
-In particular, in these cases the graded Betti table of $C$ is independent of the coefficients of $f$. \end{theorem} Two interesting classes of polygons which are covered by the Gorenstein weak Fano case are: \begin{itemize} \item[\emph{(a)}] $\Delta \cong d\Sigma$ for some $d \geq 5$; this leads to the statement that the canonical graded Betti table of a smooth degree $d$ curve in $\PP^2$ depends on $d$ only, \item[\emph{(b)}] $\Delta \cong [0,a] \times [0,b]$ for some pair of integers $a,b \geq 3$; this leads to the statement that smooth curves in $\PP^1 \times \PP^1$ of bidegree $(a,b)$ have a canonical graded Betti table which depends on $a$ and $b$ only. \end{itemize} To our knowledge, both statements are new.
+Two interesting classes of polygons which are covered by Theorem~\ref{maintheorem} are: \begin{itemize} \item[\emph{(a)}] $\Delta \cong d\Sigma$ for some $d \geq 5$; this leads to the statement that the canonical graded Betti table of a smooth degree $d$ curve in $\PP^2$ depends on $d$ only, \item[\emph{(b)}] $\Delta \cong [0,a] \times [0,b]$ for some pair of integers $a,b \geq 3$; this leads to the statement that smooth curves in $\PP^1 \times \PP^1$ of bidegree $(a,b)$ have a canonical graded Betti table which depends on $a$ and $b$ only. \end{itemize} To our knowledge, both statements are new.
 Slightly more generally, the theorem applies to the five Del Pezzo surfaces of degree at least six.
-This yields, for instance, that \emph{(c)} the canonical graded Betti table of a degree $d$ curve in $\PP^2$ having $\delta \leq 3$ nodes in general position depends on $d$ and $\delta$ only.
-Other examples of Gorenstein weak Fano toric surfaces include the weighted projective plane $\PP(1,1,2)$, which can be viewed as a quadric cone in $\PP^3$.
-Here Theorem~\ref{maintheorem} implies that \emph{(d)} the canonical graded Betti table of a smooth curve of weighted degree $2d$ for some integer $d \geq 3$ only depends on $d$.
-The similar conclusion holds for \emph{(e)} smooth curves of weighted degree $6d$ in $\PP(1,2,3)$, for some integer $d \geq 3$.
-The polygons corresponding to all these examples are depicted in Figure~\ref{gorweakfano_examples}.
+This yields, for instance, that \begin{itemize} \item[\emph{(c)}] the canonical graded Betti table of a degree $d \geq 5 + \lfloor \delta / 3 \rfloor$ curve in $\PP^2$ having $\delta \leq 3$ nodes in general position depends on $d$ and $\delta$ only. \end{itemize} Other examples of Gorenstein weak Fano toric surfaces include the weighted projective plane $\PP(1,1,2)$, which can be viewed as a quadric cone in $\PP^3$.
+Here Theorem~\ref{maintheorem} implies that \begin{itemize} \item[\emph{(d)}] the canonical graded Betti table of a smooth curve of weighted degree $2d$ in $\PP(1,1,2)$, for some integer $d \geq 3$, only depends on $d$. \end{itemize} Similarly: \begin{itemize} \item[\emph{(e)}] the canonical graded Betti table of smooth curves of weighted degree $6d$ in $\PP(1,2,3)$, for some integer $d \geq 2$, only depends on $d$. \end{itemize} The polygons corresponding to all these examples are depicted in Figure~\ref{gorweakfano_examples}.